HoldUpFjord/ClimateNews/README.md

 ## Optimizations

 This project was halted before I could fully manifest what I had envisoned.
-My initial next steps would be to implement a way to filter article results by publication as well as the amount of artcicles.
+My initial next steps would be to implement a way to filter article results by publication as well as the amount of articles.
 Implementing a page feature using pagaination would also be a nice to have.

 A current pain point in the app is that the current api returns image links that are not publically available.
 Building out a method of targetting, and then removing, these links would be a major improvement.